-St. Ethelbert's is a two-form entry school for boys and girls age 3-11 years with a nursery class and Speech and language Resource included.
+St. Ethelbert's is a two-form entry school for boys and girls age 3-11 years with a nursery class and 10-place Speech and Language an ASD Resource Base.
 The school is pleasantly situated on the borders of North Slough and South Bucks and is a 1960's two storey building and 1970's single storey building on an attractive site.